 For $u \downarrow t$, the first integral on the right hand side vanishes via an application of dominated convergence and the second due to the assumed $L^1$-continuity.
 The case $u < t$ is similar.
 Hence, taking $h = 0$, the first claim is shown.

 For the second claim, fix $\varepsilon > 0$ and note that

-must be a continuous function of $t$ since it is the difference of two continuous functions by the first part of the proof by taking $g = 1$ and $h = 0$ and $h = \varepsilon$, respectively.
+is a continuous function of~$t$, since it is the difference of two continuous functions by the first part of the proof by taking $g = 1$ and $h = 0$ and $h = \varepsilon$, respectively.
 Hence, the supremum over the compact interval $[0,T]$ is attained by some maximizing $\hat t_\varepsilon \in [0,T]$.
 Hence, we have

 Since the continuous maps

 are uniformly continuous on the compact set $[0,T+1]$, there exists for every $\eta > 0$ some $\delta > 0$ such that $|u-v| < \delta$ implies

 Let $\eta > 0$ be arbitrary, choose $\delta$ accordingly, and fix an arbitrary $\varepsilon < \delta$.
 Then we have